Operation options

 — format in which the file from the table should be generated if the file constitutes the path to the table.bypass_artifact_cache

-— flag indicating that the file should be downloaded to the job'ssandbox
+— a flag indicating that the file should be downloaded to the job'ssandbox

 , bypassing the cache.
-This attribute can be useful if the files are already on the SSD or in memory, and you want to get them into the job without extra delays.
-Good for cases where the operation has few jobs, rendering caching ineffective.
+This attribute can be useful if the files are already on the SSD or in memory, and you want to deliver them to the job without extra delays.
+Good for cases where the operation involves a small number of jobs, rendering caching ineffective.